 One of the rarest and most intricate forms, featuring 52 different motifs, each symbolizing an aspect of Punjabi culture and tradition.

-Known for its bright colors and intricate floral patterns in Punjabi clothing.
+Known for its bright colors and intricate floral patterns.

 Originating from the Multan region, this style often incorporates paisley and nature motifs.